gecko20/PassGen/readme.md

 PassGen is a security tool intended to generate a potential password list for a target using different combinations of capital letters and common substitutions.
 It can also be used to make HTTP requests to see if any passwords from the list are valid.

+This project was forked and updated for Python 3 from https://github.com/Broham/PassGen

 **It is intended to be used for internal security testing to identify any weak passwords that might be in use and should never be used against a target without their full consent.**